iscc/iscc-specs/docs/specification.md

 1. Convert the image to grayscale
 2. Resize the image to 32x32 pixels using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation)
-3. Create a 32x32 two-dimensional array of 8-bit grayscale values from the image data
+3. Create a 32x32 two-dimensional array of 8-bit gray-scale values from the image data

 See also: [Image normalization reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L217)